3. Public Money Creation

 in the system.

-Public sector financing, like private sector financing, would expand money through issuance and shrink money by recovering it - which governments do through taxes, or sales of public goods and services to the holders of that currency.
+Public sector financing, like private sector financing, would expand money through issuance and shrink money through receipts; be they taxes, or non-tax revenues like sales of public goods and services.

-But... should we think of that money as a 'debt', in the way we think of it as a debt for households?
+But... should we think of money issued/created that way as a debt, in the same way we understand it is a debt for households?

-Well, as stated, it must be a debt either to the holders of currency, or to society as a whole.
-And these groups might be largely indistinguishable.
+Well, as stated, it must be a debt either to the holders of currency (because they are holders of these articles of so-called government debt), or to society as a whole (because that's who issued and gave primary legitimacy to the currency in the first place) - groups which may in fact be largely indistinguishable.
 If we take it to be a debt we owe to society, then it is a debt society owes to society, "a debt we owe ourselves"... which surely cannot be described as a debt at all.
 What does it mean to say that you owe yourself $100, or an ounce of gold?
 If we take it to be a debt to the holders of currency, then what would we owe them?
-We would owe them the acknowledgement and respect of their legal titles and their ability to redeem those titles on the system; we owe it to the holders of money to accept their money in payment for goods and services - and note, that's all across society, not just 'taxes'.
-But this kind of 'debt' is not what we saw with households.
+We would owe them the acknowledgement and respect of their legal titles and their ability to redeem those titles on the system; we owe it to the holders of money to accept their money in payment for goods and services - and note, that's across all of society, not just 'taxes'.
+But this latter kind of debt is in fact not what we saw with households.

 In the case of household debt, we saw it was a very active obligation.
-Households had to go out and recover the money their debts created in order to pay it away again.
-To recap, that was to maintain the fairness and stability of the system.
-It would be no good whatsoever if such debts were passive - a debtor could simply take the money his debt created, lie in luxury on a tropical beach and claim to be "willing to accept common currency in return for his efforts" - efforts he's going to spend the rest of his days choosing not expend.
+Households are obligated to go out and recover the money their debts created in order to pay it away again.
+And that was to maintain the fairness and stability of the system.
+It would be no good at all if such debts were passive: a debtor could simply indebt himself for a large sum and then spend that money lying in luxury on a tropical beach.
+He could claim to be "willing to accept common currency in return for his efforts", but then choose to spend the rest of his days making no effort at all.
 Clearly, no system could work like that.

-So, unless someone has a very good reason to make a government do the same thing (i.e. pay out of existence all the units of currency they create), then these cannot be equivalent obligations or debts.
-Indeed, governments appear to have a very much contrary obligation: to provide a persistent currency base that allows people to make savings, immune from demands for repayment.
+So we've reached a logical dead-end and unless someone has a very good reason to make a government do what households have to do (i.e. pay out of existence all the units of currency they create), then these cannot be equivalent obligations or debts.
+Indeed, governments appear to have a very much contrary obligation: to provide a persistent currency base that allows people to make savings, immune from banks' demands for repayment.
 That wouldn't be possible if every unit of currency in circulation were a debt that someone insisted had to be paid away again.

-In fact, let's set aside the slightly nebulous word 'debt' for a minute and try to be more precise.
-Let's describe the obligation side of money as "an obligation to..."
-In the case of households, it was "an obligation to recover all the units of currency created and pay them away again."
-In the case of nation states, it must be something more like "an obligation to do all we can to maintain the system in its fairness and stability."
-These are two very different obligations for two very different entities: individuals vs the speical case of all of us collectively as a whole.
+In the case of households, we saw that they did indeed have an obligation "to recover all the units of currency they create and pay them away again."
+But in the case of nation states, there is no such corresponding obligation.
+The most we can say, I think, is that they have an obligation to do all that is possible to maintain the system in its stability and fairness.
+These are two very different obligations for two very different entities: individuals vs the speical case of all of us together as a whole.

 And we shouldn't let an overzealous attachment to banks' balance sheet accounting conventions lead us astray either.
-There's no reason for public central banks to record this money as 'liabilities' and there's no reason to 'balance them off' against government assets either.
-Even if we accept the terms 'assets' and 'liabilities' to describe the creation and circulation of money, the public sector is an obvious 'special case' and we shouldn't expect the government's bank to account for itself the way a private commercial bank should.
+There's no reason for public central banks to record this money as 'liabilities' and there's no reason to 'balance them off' against interest bearing government assets either.
+Even if we accept the terms 'assets' and 'liabilities' to describe the creation and circulation of money, the public sector is an obvious special case and we shouldn't expect the government's bank to account for itself the way a private commercial bank does.

 Let's tie this up with an outline of 4 different types of debt that we see again and again: